-In a medium bowl, add the soy milk, lemon juice, flax meal, and water.
+Add the soy milk, lemon juice, flax meal, and water to a medium bowl.
 This is a combination of vegan buttermilk and a flax egg.
-Let the mix sit, for ten minutes.
+Let the mix sit for ten minutes.

-You can see above how vegan buttermilk and flax egg would look if made separated, but for the sake of simplicity and after making this recipe countless times, I find that mixing all together in the same bowl, provides the same results.
+You can see above how vegan buttermilk and flax egg would look if made separately, but for simplicity and after making this recipe countless times, I find that mixing all together in the same bowl provides the same results.
 Yey for washing fewer dishes!

-While you wait for your mix to curdle, shred the carrots, no need to peel them.
+While you wait for your mix to curdle, shred the carrots; there is no need to peel them.

 In the same bowl, add the oil, brown sugar, gluten-free flour, baking powder, cinnamon, vanilla extract, shredded carrots, and a pinch of salt, and gently fold.

 Add the coarsely crushed walnuts if used.

 Oil a bread-greased loaf pan and then add coat it with flour.
 Then pour the carrot cake batter into the prepared loaf pan.
 If you prefer, you can use parchment paper instead.

 Make sure the batter is even before continuing to bake.